checkout/frames-android/README.md

    error.getErrors();            // an array or strings with all error messages
 ```

-#### When dealing with actions like generating a token for a Google Pay payload the callback will include the following objects:
+#### When dealing with actions like generating a token for a Google Pay payload the callback will include the following objects.

 **For success -> GooglePayTokenisationResponse**
 <br/>